top of page

 A construction company might include costs like office rent or advertising that aren't directly related to a job or service in their COGS by mistake.
 Instead, these should be thought of as running costs.

 Why it's important: If you don't label your costs correctly, it can throw off your financial statements and make it hard to keep track of your profit margins.
-The IRS may also look more closely at your tax returns if they find costs that don't seem to fit under COGS.
+The IRS may scrutinize your tax returns if they detect costs that don't fit under COGS.

 2. Failing to Keep Accurate Records